 The following upcoming expert visitors’ programmes are open for application from foreign missions.
 Each visit must have a minimum of 8 participants, coming from different countries for SI to be able to go through with the visit.
 Deadlines for applications are however very important for us to be able to plan a relevant programme to match the needs and objectives of the visitors’.

-During 2018 we will have the following expert visitors’ programmes (note that the dates are preliminary set and can change):
+During 2018 we will have the following expert visitors’ programmes:

 – textile focus (Eligible countries: Colombia, Germany, Mexico, Indonesia)